elrukn/Bicycle/Readme.md

 ## Usage

-Once you have the project set up, you can use the `SimpleBicycleCommand` and `BrokenBicycleCommand` commands to interact with the `SimpleBicycle` class.
+Once you have the project set up, you can use the `SimpleBicycleCommand` and `BrokenBicycleCommand` commands to interact with the `Bicycle` class.

 Here's how to run the `SimpleBicycleCommand`: